digital-asset/lib-cdm-event-specification-module/docs/autogen/CdmTypes.md

 ### `data` `ExchangeRate`

-  A type that is used for describing the exchange rate for a particular transaction.
+  A class that is used for describing the exchange rate for a particular transaction.
 * `ExchangeRate`